GENERAL SUSTAINABLE DEVELOPMENT POLICY

 The actual and effective implementation of this sustainable development strategy, along with the Corporate Governance System that supports it, is to form part of the virtual soul of the Group, one of the key elements that differentiates it from its competitors and which is a deciding factor for its establishment as the preferred company for its Stakeholders.

 The general principles and foundations set forth in this Policy are further developed and specified in specific sustainable development policies that address certain needs and expectations of the main Stakeholders of Iberdrola.

-This Policy applies at all companies of the Group, except for listed country subholding companies or companies with minority shareholders that have been provided with equivalent policies, and companies dependent thereon.
+This Policy applies at all companies of the Group, except at listed country subholding companies, which have equivalent policies, and companies dependent thereon.
 In any event, said policies must be in accord with the principles set forth in this Policy and in the other sustainable development policies.

-At those companies in which the Group has an interest but that do not form a part thereof, the Company will promote, through its representatives on the boards of directors thereof, the alignment of their own policies with those of the Company, such that they adhere to principles and guidelines that are consistent with those established through this Policy and the other sustainable development policies.
+At those companies in which the Group has an interest but that do not form a part thereof, the Company will promote, through its representatives on the boards of directors thereof, the alignment of their own policies with those of the Company, such that they adhere to principles and guidelines that are consistent with those established in this Policy and the other sustainable development policies.

 3. Objectives of the Sustainable Development Strategy